 A separate lawsuit was filed in July 2022 again challenging the Landmarks Preservation Commission approval.
-In January 2023, a Court ruled in favor of the petitioners vacating the Certificate of Appropriateness (COA) issued by the LPC, and ordered construction to cease at 250 Water Street, absent further court order.
-The Company immediately appealed this decision.
-On March 7, 2023, a panel of appellate court judges granted a stay of the trial court's order that allows construction work to continue until the full hearing by the Appellate Division during its June 2023 term.
-Although it is not possible to predict with certainty the outcome of the appeal, the Company believes that it has substantial legal and factual defenses to overturn on appeal the trial court's verdict.
+In January 2023, a Court ruled in favor of the petitioners vacating the Certificate of Appropriateness (COA) issued by the LPC.
+The Company immediately appealed this decision to the New York State Supreme Court's Appellate Division and on June 6, 2023, an Appellate Division panel of five judges unanimously reversed the lower Court's decision, reinstating the COA.
+Subsequently, on June 29, 2023, petitioners filed a motion requesting reargument or, in the alternative, permission to appeal the decision of the Appellate Division to the New York State Court of Appeals.
+The right of appeal is not automatically granted and a decision is pending.
+Although it is not possible to predict with certainty the outcome of petitioners' motion, such requests are rarely granted.
+If the appeal were to proceed to the Court of Appeals, the Company believes the Appellate Division's ruling will be upheld based on the substantial legal and factual arguments supporting its decision.
 The lawsuit is not seeking monetary damages as the petitioners are seeking to enjoin the Company from moving forward with the development of 250 Water Street.
 Because the Company believes that a potential loss is not probable or estimable, it has not recorded any reserves or contingencies related to this legal matter.

-Letters of Credit and Surety Bonds As of March 31, 2023, the Company had outstanding letters of credit totaling \$3.9 million and surety bonds totaling \$373.7 million.
+Letters of Credit and Surety Bonds As of June 30, 2023, the Company had outstanding letters of credit totaling \$3.9 million and surety bonds totaling \$389.0 million.
 As of December 31, 2022, the Company had outstanding letters of credit totaling \$2.1 million and surety bonds totaling \$346.3 million.
 These letters of credit and surety bonds were issued primarily in connection with insurance requirements, special real estate assessments, and construction obligations.

 Operating Leases The Company leases land or buildings at certain properties from third parties, which are recorded in Operating lease right-of-use assets, net and Operating lease obligations on the Condensed Consolidated Balance Sheets.
 See Note 15 - Leases for further discussion.
-Contractual rental expense, including participation rent, was \$1.3 million for the three months ended March 31, 2023, compared to \$1.5 million for the three months ended March 31, 2022.
+Contractual rental expense, including participation rent, was \$1.4 million for the three months ended June 30, 2023 and \$2.7 million for the six months ended June 30, 2023, compared to \$1.7 million for the three months ended June 30, 2022 and \$3.2 million for the six months ended June 30, 2022.
 The amortization of above and below-market ground leases and straight-line rents included in the contractual rent amount was not significant.